mga113/Library-Database-Application/README.md

 # Library-Database-Application
-Library Database created using sqlite and python
+The Library Database Applicaton was created using: Sqlite to create, update, store, and delete infomation and Python for the user interface.

 ## This application allows users to:
     ● Find an item in the library